 - Adjusting scope during the life cycle can end a project.

 - Difficult to accommodate change requests.

 - risk and uncertainty are high with this process model.

 Now after encircling all the scenarios, we come to a point where we want to know where to use the waterfall model.

 - Majorly waterfall model is used in a defense project as there, the requirement is clear because before moving to the development phase they analyze it well.

 - This can also be used in migration projects where requirements will be the same only platform or languages may vary / change.

 This has been a guide to Waterfall Model.
-Here we have discuss the Phases, advantages and the disadvantages of Waterfall Model.
+Here we have discussed the Phases, advantages, and the disadvantages of Waterfall Model.
 You can also go through our other suggested articles to learn more –